davidandw190/p3-bytelib/README.md

-# ByteLib - Professional CLI Library Management System
+# ByteLib - CLI Library Management System

 **ByteLib** is a toy Java project that embodies a CLI library management system. .
 It offers a well rounded suite of features catering to both librarians and borrowers, providing efficient tools for managing library resources, procedures and user interactions.